moj-analytical-services/iceberg-evaluation/docs/presentations/evaluation_like_a_boss.md

 - We have already migrated 2 pipelines, and are in the process of migrating 2 more
 - Achieved a cost reduction of 99%, and estimate cost savings of ~380K this year

 ![architecture_extension ](../images/architecture_extension.drawio.png)

 ---

+# Further Work

+- Support snapshots (in progress)
+- Build incremental pipelines to speed up run-time
+- Analyse and publish run and test metrics

+---